tanzimsafin/DeFiSpring/README.md

 # DeFiSpring

-> This is a project to presell Token and gather Initial fund Of Eth.
+> This is a project to presell Token and gather Initial fund Of ETH.

 ## Table of Contents
 - [Introduction](#introduction)